iamon3/free.apis/README.md

       $ 2012-01-31 15:51:21.971:INFO:oejs.AbstractConnector:Started SelectChannelConnector@0.0.0.0:5000

-   To test the app locallyTo test the app locally
+   To test the app locallyTo test the app locally (Following content will be updated soon.
+Check after few days.)

-      In the browser Enter the URL : http://localhost:5000/src/main/webapp/
+      In the browser Enter the URL : http://localhost:5000/freeapis/services/*

    To stop the server